Social and Emotional Wellness Programming

 Traumatic Loss Coalition

 Student Assistance Specialists and School Counselors participate in the Middlesex County Traumatic Loss Coalition.
-The monthly meetings provide great connections to resources in the county such as Mobile Crisis, The Center for Empowerment, Counseling Agencies, and Grief Resources for children and families.
+The monthly meetings provide great connections to resources in the county, such as Mobile Crisis, The Center for Empowerment, Counseling Agencies, and Grief Resources for children and families.
 The TLC is an interactive, statewide network that offers collaboration and support to professionals working with school-age youth.
 The dual mission of the TLC is excellence in suicide prevention and trauma response assistance to schools following unfortunate losses due to suicide, homicide, accident and illness.
 This is accomplished through county, regional and statewide conferences, training, consultation, onsite traumatic loss response, and technical assistance.
 The purpose is to ensure that those working with youth from a variety of disciplines and programs have up-to-date knowledge about mental health issues, suicide prevention, traumatic grief, and resiliency enhancement.
-Since its inception, the TLC has trained thousands of individuals with the purpose of saving lives and promoting post trauma healing and resiliency for the youth of New Jersey.
+Since its inception, the TLC has trained thousands of individuals with the purpose of saving lives and promoting post-trauma healing and resiliency for the youth of New Jersey.

 I’m More than Just That Assembly Program

-This Assembly Program which is on its 6th year of inception stemmed from a group of students at the High School who wanted to give back.
+This Assembly Program, which is in its 6th year of inception, stemmed from a group of students at the High School who wanted to give back.
 They felt that middle school was a time of change and figuring out where you fit in and who you are.
 They wanted to tell their stories of being “more” than a label or what people perceived them to be.
 This empowering assembly program has proved to be moving, inspirational, and uplifting, giving students that opportunity to hear from others that you can rely upon one of your Sources of Strength to come through difficult times.
 It encourages students to be proud of who they are and their uniqueness.
 A strong component of the program is the message of embracing our diversity and culture.
 After the assembly, HMS students are invited to come to the Student Services Office and speak to any students that they relate to.
 Counselors and Student Assistance Specialists are also present to process the experience with them.

 Sources of Strength Assembly

-EBHS students from the Sources of Strength outreach program annually visits with the 4th and/or 5th grade students at all of the elementary schools.
+EBHS students from the Sources of Strength outreach program annually visit the 4th and/or 5th grade students at all of the elementary schools.
 They shared personal stories about times in their lives when they called on their sources of strength for help.
-Some of these sources include, family support, positive friends, mentors, healthy activities, and generosity.
+Some of these sources include family support, positive friends, mentors, healthy activities, and generosity.
 After their presentations, the high school students joined the elementary students in their classrooms to play a Jeopardy game focused on the various sources of strength.
 This program has been highly anticipated for the past four years.